-From a young age, he participated in the dissection of the bodies of convicted criminals, something that the Pope allowed.
+From a young age, Michelangelo participated in the dissection of the bodies of convicted criminals, something that the Pope allowed.
 The only condition was that the bodies of the criminals would be properly buried afterward.
 These dissections provided Michelangelo with very valuable knowledge of the human body, which was important for the realism of his sculptures and paintings.

 Interested in a copy for yourself?
-Poster.
+Poster

 Written by Eelco Kappe